tvartom/ansible-collection-serveradmin/README.md

 Serveradmin is a Ansible Collection for setting up a basic CentOS 8.2 web server.
 The main purpose is to easily setup a server with sane security, and all in one configuration with build and deploy.
-A server can also be run locally (As a virtuall maschine (tested) or Docker (not tested)) in devmode, offering the exact same setup as your production server.
+A server can also be run locally (As a virtuall maschine (tested) or Docker (not tested)) in `devmode`, offering the exact same setup as your production server.

-It has been developed as I needed a lot of servers with similar setup, and want to be able to improve and update all servers at once.
+It has been developed over time as I needed a lot of servers with similar setup, and want to be able to improve and update all servers at once.

 Basic components: